 - Undergoing a needle aponeurotomy

-However, if these treatment options are not successful or if your condition continues to progress to the point where one or more of your fingers is stuck in a bent position and impacting your quality of life, Dupuytren’s contracture surgery may be recommended.
+However, if these treatment options are not successful or if your condition continues to progress to the point where one or more of your fingers is stuck in a bent position and impacting your quality of life, our Dupuytren’s contracture doctors may recommend surgery.
 The surgery involves dividing or removing the thickened bands from the hand to help restore finger motion.

 If you are suffering from Dupuytren’s contracture, it’s important to see an orthopedic hand specialist in Long Island that is experienced in treating this condition.
 Mirza Orthopedics offers a wide range of options for Dupuytren’s contracture treatment.
-Contact our office today to schedule an appointment.
+Contact our Dupuytren’s contracture specialists today to schedule an appointment.